-In caring for a poinsettia plant, the most important things to remember are temperature, light, and watering.
+When caring for a poinsettia plant, the most important considerations are temperature, light, and watering.
 Poinsettias are light-loving plants.
 They prefer southeasterly, easterly, or western window exposure.
-Being tropical, they thrive in temperature of 65-70 degrees.
+Being tropical, they thrive in temperatures of 65-70 degrees.
 At night, they can be moved to a cooler location, but never below 60 degrees.
 In northern climates, keep plants away from drafts and cold windows.

 The myth that poinsettias are toxic to pets is just that, a myth.
 If eaten, the plant may cause irritation to a pet’s mouth or digestive system, but there has never been a recorded report of pet fatality.